John Guy (colonial administrator)

 John Guy (25 December 1568 – February 1629) was an English merchant adventurer, colonist and politician who sat in the House of Commons from 1621 to 1624.
-He was the first proprietary governor of Newfoundland Colony, the first attempt to establish a colony on Newfoundland.
+He was the first proprietary governor of Newfoundland Colony, the second attempt to establish a colony on Newfoundland.

 Early life

 Guy was the eldest son and second child of Thomas Guy, a cordwainer (shoemaker) of Bristol.
 He was born on 25 December 1568, and baptized a week later on 1 January 1569 at St Mary le Port Church, Bristol.
-He spent his youth growing up amongst his siblings, and was well educated for his times, he managed in later life to write poetry in Latin.
+He spent his youth growing up amongst his siblings, and was well educated for his times; he managed in later life to write poetry in Latin.
 He was apprenticed to a yeoman farmer, and on his parents' deaths, he inherited the family shoemaking business, he had various farming interests, and served as a factor representing the interests of the Bristol merchant community overseas for a period in Spain, where he mastered the art of navigation.
 Guy became a merchant and was admitted to the corporation of the city in 1603, as a Councillor of Bristol.
 He was also appointed the Sheriff of Bristol for the year 1605–06.
-During the emergency of 1605 when the country was threatened with invasion from overseas, he was appointed one of Rear-Admirals in the Royal Navy, as Bristol was at the time of the two main naval ports in the country.
+During the emergency of 1605 when the country was threatened with invasion from overseas, he was appointed one of Rear-Admirals in the Royal Navy, as Bristol was at the time one of the two main naval ports in the country.
 In 1607 he was also appointed Surveyor of Bristol, a post which gave him the responsibility for obtaining provisions for the naval vessels that visited the port of Bristol.